yakupeyisan/codeigniter4-entity-framework/README.md

 Entity Framework Core for CodeIgniter 4 - A comprehensive ORM solution inspired by .NET Entity Framework Core.

+## VSCode Extension

+A VSCode extension is available to enhance your Entity Framework development experience with C#-like property outline, navigation properties, and attribute highlighting.
+See [vscode-extension/README.md](vscode-extension/README.md) for details.

 ## Installation

 ```bash